Town of Dillsboro

-Dillsboro has retained its small town charm through its historic buildings, antique stores, vintage shops and quality crafts, while embracing new businesses such as the popular Coach's Bistro, Lees Wine and Draught House, and Boots Saloon and Grill.
+Dillsboro has retained its small town charm through its historic buildings, antique stores, vintage shops and quality crafts, while embracing new businesses such as the popular Innovation Station in Dillsboro, Forager's Canteen, Kostas and Haywood Smokehouse, just to name a few.

 The way to experience Dillsboro is on foot, strolling from shop to shop.
 Along the way, you may wander into an artisan’s studio to watch the creation of one-of-a-kind, hand-made works of fibers, clay, glass, metal or precious gems.

 Dillsboro is a Mountain Trout Heritage City and its WNC Pottery Festival was named a Southeastern Tourism Society Top 20 Event.
-Four new restaurants, an antique shop, and a merchantile have recently opened in the growing town.
-The 1993 blockbuster "The Fugitive," was filmed here and in 2016 the soon-to-be released movie "Three Billboards Outside Ebbing, Missouri," was partially filmed at Dillsboro business Country Traditions.
+New restaurants and a brewery have recently opened in the growing town.
+The 1993 blockbuster "The Fugitive," was filmed here, as was the award-winning "Three Billboards Outside Ebbing, Missouri."

 Many gift shops and galleries focus on local artisans; and some are working artisan's studios where visitors can watch work in progress and talk to the artisans.